Pierre Parrant: History

 Sources disagree about Parrant's exact history before settling in the Minnesota Territory, but most indicate that he was of French Canadian origin (or perhaps Métis) and born near Sault Ste.
 Marie, Ontario, around 1777.
 For most of his adult life Parrant made his living as a fur trapper while working for a company called McKenzie and Chouteau.

 During his days as a fur trapper "Pig's Eye" Parrant, so called because he was blind in one eye, started to gain a somewhat dubious reputation with law enforcement, most likely due to his dabbling as a bootlegger.
-With the onset of age and the fur trade's decline Parrant began seeking new endeavors to earn a living.
+With the onset of age and the fur trade's decline Parrant began seeking new ways to earn a living.
 His search brought him to a fledgling new settlement near a military outpost called Fort Snelling in the Minnesota Territory.

 Pierre Parrant in Minnesota

 Arriving at Mendota in 1832, Parrant began to carve out a new life for himself while residing in a squatter's colony near Fort Snelling.
-His new career found him distilling liquor, which he sold to other squatters, the indigenous people of the area, and even the soldiers at the fort.
+He distilled liquor and sold to other squatters, Indigenous people, and soldiers at the fort.
 This new business served "Pig's Eye" (French: L'Œil de Cochon) until 1838, when the squatters were forced off the land surrounding the fort due to their strain on surrounding resources.
-It was at this time that the 60+-year-old Parrant made a claim on a tract of land at the entrance of what was known as Fountain Cave.
-This cave was situated on the east bank of the Mississippi River just downstream from what is now Downtown Saint Paul.
-Then, around June 1, 1838, Parrant completed a small shack that, according to an 1892 publication by Albert A. Jones, became "the first habitation, and the first business house of Saint Paul."
-Thus Parrant became the first inhabitant of the future city of Saint Paul.
+Parrant then made a claim on a tract of land at the entrance of what was known as Fountain Cave.

+This cave was along the Mississippi River near the present-day intersection of Shepard Road and Randolph Avenue, upstream from downtown Saint Paul.
+Around June 1, 1838, Parrant completed a small shack that, according to an 1892 publication by Albert A. Jones, became "the first habitation, and the first business house of Saint Paul."
+Thus Parrant became the first inhabitant of the future city.
 That such a distinction belongs to a man with Parrant's reputation has irked some historians, such as J. Fletcher Williams, who lamented:

 Such was the man on whom Fortune, with that blind fatuity that seems to characterize the jade, thrust the honor of being the founder of our good city!
 Our pride almost revolts at the chronicling of such a humiliation, and leads us to wish that it were on one worthier and nobler that such a distinction had fallen.
 But history is inexorable, and we must record facts as they are.